Code-Institute-Submissions/ColinHammarberg-MS2/readme.md

 # UNFIXED BUGS
 * I have used dublicated menu id's to achieve my main menu and my rezise menu (for Ipad & Mobile usage).
 This will most probably be changed in the future, but currently it is not compromising the website in a bad way and therefor I have made the decision to not make any changes to it at this stage.
+* When I ran my CSS code through the https://jigsaw.w3.org/css-validator/ it came some errors and warnings from the (https://maxcdn.bootstrapcdn.com/bootstrap/4.2.1/css/bootstrap.min.css) and (https://colinhammarberg.github.io/MS2/assets/css/animate.css).
+But, after speaking to the tutor team at Code Institute, they explained to me that errors coming from external script tags won't matter in the evaluation process.

 # DEPLOYMENT